-Allen, a Republican, was the representative for Illinois's 14th congressional district from 1931 to 1933.
+Allen was the representative for Illinois’s 14th congressional district and was a Republican.
+He served from 1931 to 1933.

 From Dec 1925 to Mar 1933, Allen missed 57 of 412 roll call votes, which is 13.8%.
 This is on par with the median of 16.4% among the lifetime records of representatives serving in Mar 1933.
 The chart below reports missed votes over time.

 |Dec 1928-Mar 1929||18||1||5.6%||15th|

 |Dec 1929-Feb 1930||9||0||0.0%||0th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000